-Level 1 - Quoted prices in active markets for identical assets or liabilities

-Level 2 - Inputs, other than quoted prices in active markets, that are observable either directly or indirectly.

-Level 3 - Unobservable inputs based on our own assumptions
+- Level 1 Quoted prices in active markets for identical assets or liabilities - Level 2 Inputs, other than quoted prices in active markets, that are observable either directly or indirectly - Level 3 Unobservable inputs based on our own assumptions

-The company's financial assets and liabilities that are measured at fair value are categorized using the fair value hierarchy at January 2, 2016 and January 3, 2015 are as follows (in thousands):
+The company's financial assets and liabilities that are measured at fair value are categorized using the fair value hierarchy at December 31, 2016 and January 2, 2016 are as follows (in thousands):

 Fair Value Level 1 Fair Value Level 2 Fair Value Level 3 Total

-As of January 2, 2016
+As of December 31, 2016

 Financial Assets:

-Pension Plans \$ 785,034 \$ 518,576 - \$ 1,303,610
+Interest rate swaps \$ \$ 8,842 \$ \$ 8,842

 Financial Liabilities:

-Interest rate swaps - \$ 412 \$ 412
+Interest rate swaps \$ \$ 100 \$ \$ 100

-Contingent consideration - - \$ 11,065 \$ 11,065
+Contingent consideration \$ \$ \$ 6,612 \$ 6,612

-As of January 3, 2015
+As of January 2, 2016

-Financial Assets:

-Pension Plans \$ 27,647 \$ 1,234 \$ 28,881

 Financial Liabilities:

-Interest rate swaps \$ 810 \$ 810
+Interest rate swaps \$ \$ 412 \$ \$ 412

-Contingent consideration \$ 14,558 \$ 14,558
+Contingent consideration \$ \$ \$ 11,065 \$ 11,065

-The contingent consideration as of January 2, 2016 relates to the earnout provisions recorded in conjunction with the acquisitions of Spooner Vicars, PES, Desmon, Goldstein and Induc.

-The contingent consideration as of January 3, 2015 relates to the earnout provisions recorded in conjunction with the acquisitions of Stewart, Nieco and Spooner Vicars, Market Forge, PES and Concordia.
+The contingent consideration as of December 31, 2016 relates to the earnout provisions recorded in conjunction with the acquisitions of PES, Desmon, Goldstein Eswood and Induc.
+The contingent consideration as of January 2, 2016 relates to the earnout provisions recorded in conjunction with the acquisitions of Spooner Vicars, PES, Concordia, Desmon, Goldstein Eswood and Induc.

-The earnout provisions associated with these acquisitions are based upon performance measurements related to sales and earnings, as defined in the respective purchase agreements.
-On a quarterly basis the company assesses the projected results for each of the acquisitions in comparison to the earnout targets and adjusts the liability accordingly.
+The earmout provisions associated with these acquisitions are based upon performance measurements related to sales and earnings, as defined in the respective purchase agreements.
+On a quarterly basis the company assesses the projected results for each of the acquisitions in comparison to the earmout targets and adjusts the liability accordingly.